 The focus of this intermediate level course is nursing care of the client from birth through middle adulthood.
 The nursing student will assist the client to maintain essential life functions and adapt to alterations in human functioning.
 This course builds upon knowledge and skills acquired in beginning level courses.
-Prerequisites: NUR 110, 100 and 170
+Prerequisites: NUR 110, NUR100/170, BIO 200/201, CHM 100/100L.
+Concurrent: NUR 211 or NUR 212, and NUR 271.
+Prerequisite or Concurrent: NUR 211 or NUR 212, and BIO 202/203.